 - A commitment to, and interest in, advancing the profession of health informatics through relevant work and/or academic activity

-- A willingness to adhere to the ACHI Professional Code of Conduct
+- A willingness to adhere to the AIDH Professional Code of Conduct

-Where competition for Fellowship by Training positions exist, preference will be given to projects and placements involving Fellows of the College.
+Where competition for Fellowship by Training Program positions exist, preference will be given to projects and placements involving Fellows of the Institute.

-Applications will be accepted all year, with eligible candidates being invited to attend an interview in June or November.
+Applications are accepted all year, with eligible candidates being invited to attend an interview in June or November.
 A one-off non-refundable Application Administration Fee of AUD $250 is payable at the time of application.

 For more information